 While it is not certain how 4/20 will evolve in the coming years, with 4-in-10 North Americans using or open to using cannabis, the potential that someone you know will be partaking in this upcoming holiday is higher than it ever has been.
 Whether you like to smoke it, vape it, or consume it – Happy 4/20!

-To learn more about how Americans and Canadians perceive cannabis, in general, and relative to beer, wine, spirits, tobacco and vaping in particular, download our free Cannabis Chronicle reports.
+To learn more about how Americans and Canadians perceive cannabis, in general, and relative to cannabis beverages, tobacco and vaping in particular, download our free Cannabis Chronicle reports.